hannahilea/BongoBoard/README.md

 Drums have been used as a [communication tool](https://en.wikipedia.org/wiki/Drums_in_communication) (distance/ceremony/etc) for eons.
-Why not use them to communicate with your own personal technological device?!
+Why not use them to communicate with your own electronic devices?!
 Introducing...

-# Bongotype!
+# BongoBoard!

+(Formerly: `BongoType`)

 ![Logo: drum and laptop on a black background, with a moving circle of emojis, the top half of which are 0 and 1 and the bottom half of which are musical notes.](./assets/logo1.gif)

-Bongotype is the world's ~~first~~ [second](https://www.reddit.com/r/badUIbattles/comments/gha25t/ascii_input_keyboard_the_binary_bongos/) bongo-based human computer interface!
-Much like a stenographer's chorded [stenotype keyboard](https://en.wikipedia.org/wiki/Stenotype) enables realtime transcription, this unchorded [bongoboard](https://en.wikipedia.org/wiki/GameCube_accessories#DK_Bongos) facilitates computer input at up to X BPM (bongos per minute)---not to mention a yell modifier!
+BongoBoard is the world's ~~first~~ ~~[second](https://www.reddit.com/r/badUIbattles/comments/gha25t/ascii_input_keyboard_the_binary_bongos/)~~ [umpteenth](https://medium.com/@jam1garner/how-i-turned-my-dk-bongos-into-a-keyboard-897299f71835) bongo-based human computer interface!
+Much like a stenographer's chorded [stenotype keyboard](https://en.wikipedia.org/wiki/Stenotype) enables realtime transcription, this unchorded [bongo board](https://en.wikipedia.org/wiki/GameCube_accessories#DK_Bongos) facilitates computer input at up to X BPM (bongos per minute)---not to mention its yell modifier!

-Special input modes designed for special use-cases may include:
+Future input modes may include:
 - `morse code` mode: drum your message madly!
 - `binary` mode: drum your bytes madly!
 - `git` mode: you drummed your changes, now drum your commit!
-- `mouse` mode: yell to control the mouse!
-Change volume to move up/down the screen, and change pitch to move left to right!
+- `mouse` mode: drum to control the mouse!
-- `movement` mode: while yelling, specific drum patterns correspond to arrow and tab keys!

 ### Dev notes